 $ sudoedit /etc/systemd/system/startup-demo.service

-[Unit] Description=Startup demo service [Service] Type=simple ExecStart=/usr/local/bin/startup-demo.sh Restart=on-failure [Install] WantedBy=multi-user.target
+[Unit] Description=Startup demo service [Service] Type=exec ExecStart=/usr/local/bin/startup-demo.sh Restart=on-failure [Install] WantedBy=multi-user.target

-System services run as root unless the unit sets User=account-name.
-Add that line when the program should run as a dedicated unprivileged account.
+Add User=account-name under [Service] when the program should run as a dedicated non-root account.

 $ sudo systemd-analyze verify /etc/systemd/system/startup-demo.service

-No output usually means the unit file passed validation.
+No output means systemd accepted the unit syntax and referenced directives.

 $ sudo systemctl daemon-reload